v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M1 Configure Dynamics 365 Supply Chain Management, Manufacturing.md

 Module 1 Configure Dynamics 365 Supply Chain Management, Manufacturing
 ======================================================================

-There are no exercises for this module.
+There are no case studies for this module.